-'Jesus is with me,' says Justin Bieber as he updates fans on Ramsay Hunt syndrome
+'Jesus is with me,' says Justin Bieber as he battles Ramsay Hunt syndrome

 Justin Bieber says his Christian faith is giving him "peace during this horrific storm" as he battles Ramsay Hunt syndrome and partial facial paralysis.